keepUltraCalm/DSA/Graphs/ReadMe.md

 I say find shortest path between this to this...
 ## use BFS

-*If weighted...then comes
+If weighted...then comes
- ## DIJKSTRA'S ALGO..
+## DIJKSTRA'S ALGO
-*If you have +ve weighted graph..cyclic/ascyclic/directed/undirected doesn't matter...use this *But doesn't work with negative-weights and negative-cycles
+If you have +ve weighted graph..cyclic/ascyclic/directed/undirected doesn't matter...use this
+But doesn't work with negative-weights and negative-cycles

-*If graph is +ve weighted, directed, acyclic to find shortest path..we can do better than dijkstra's
+If graph is +ve weighted, directed, acyclic to find shortest path..we can do better than dijkstra's
-## use TOPOLOGICAL SORT..
+## use TOPOLOGICAL SORT
 this also doesn't work with -ve weights

 now, what to do if the graph
 ## has -ve weights and